bhauman/lein-figwheel/README.md

  (clean-build [id ..])      ;; deletes compiled cljs target files
 ```

-These functions are special functions and poke through the
+These functions are special functions that poke through the
 ClojureScript env into the underlying Clojure process.
 As such you
 can't compose them.

 You can think of these functions having an implicit set of build ids
-that they focus on.
+that they operate on.

 If you call `(stop-autobuild)` it will stop the figwheel autobuilder.